-Semiconductor chips manufacturing plants called Fabs (fabrication plants), require state-of-the-art facilities which come with substantial investments coupled with rapidly changing production technology creates a challenging situation for the market and allows a few well-established manufacturers to penetrate into the market successfully, making the power of new entrants low.
+Semiconductor chips manufacturing plants called Fabs (fabrication plants) require state-of-the-art facilities, which come with substantial investments coupled with rapidly changing production technology creates a challenging situation for the market and allows a few well-established manufacturers to penetrate into the market successfully, making the power of new entrants low.
 Further, any innovation in design calls for changes in the manufacturing process regarding updating the existing machinery and poses an economic challenge.
-The industry is identified by intense competition and technology development which creates uncertainty in regards to the launch of new product, which results in firms developing core competencies in specific domains, which leads to a bifurcation of technologies and subsequently challenges industry growth.
+The industry is identified by intense competition and technology development which creates uncertainty in regards to the launch of new products, which results in firms developing core competencies in specific domains, which leads to a bifurcation of technologies and subsequently challenges industry growth.

 The industry comprises three company types; integrated device manufacturers (IDM) such as Intel, Samsung, and Texas Instruments; fabless manufacturers such as Qualcomm, Advanced Micro Devices (AMD), NVIDIA; and foundry companies including United Microelectronics and Taiwan Semiconductor Manufacturing Company (TSMC) and Corporation (UMC).
-Microchips find applications in consumer electronics, automotive and military & civil aerospace industries.
-Data processing and communications are anticipated to exhibit substantial share in the current market owing to extensive use of chips in computers and mobile phones for processing.
-The industry is also projected to foresee a surge in demand due to the advent of smart consumer electronics and to increase the involvement of computers in the automobile and military applications.
+Microchips find applications in consumer electronics, automotive, and military & civil aerospace industries.
+Data processing and communications are anticipated to exhibit substantial share in the current market owing to the extensive use of chips in computers and mobile phones for processing.
+The computer microchips industry is also projected to foresee a surge in demand due to the advent of smart consumer electronics and to increase the involvement of computers in the automobile and military applications.

 The industry is moving towards a consolidated model since only a few companies can compete owning to rapidly changing technology and high capital investments.
 Key players in microchip designing and manufacturing are Samsung, Intel, Broadcom, Qualcomm, AMD, and TSMC.
 The participants mentioned above exhibit strong footholds leaving smaller companies struggling to turn profitable due to lack of economies of scale.
 Larger firms keep acquiring new smaller enterprises that give rise to new competencies and new markets and at the same time gives rise to a more consolidated structure to the industry.